 Who has touch points with the customers and who can influence them and positively impact them?

 How can you measure success on the metrics you really care about?

 In a data rich environment, it is critical to bring all the data together from all customer touch points.
 This is a great place to engage with your customers – show them their scorecard and confirm their measured satisfaction.

 - Renewal Rate: The percentage of customers renewed

-- Net Expansion Rate: Net dollar retention and revenue at the beginning of the period + upgrades — downgrades — churn all divided by beginning-of-the period revenue.
+- Net Expansion Rate: Net dollar retention and revenue at the beginning of the period + upgrades — downgrades — churn, all divided by the revenue at the beginning-of-the period.

 - Referenceability rate: The percentage of customers that are advocates.

 You’ll need reports which provide the right measurements in order to maximize your customer upsell, cross sell and renewals.
 Advocacy is extremely important, not just in measuring customer success, but it is also an amazing marketing and sales tool.